dontkillourjoy/stat_analytics/README.md

 # Applied Analytics & Computational Statistics

-This repository showcases projects exploring traditional statistical analysis, including exploration of statistical methodology and implementation of computationally expensive techniques.
+This repository showcases projects that focus on the application of statistical analysis methods, including exploration of the statistical methodology and implementation of computationally expensive techniques.
 Each project provides a thorough analysis of the theory alongside practical applications tailored to different domains.

 - [Bayesian Hierarchical Meta-Analysis](#bayesian-hierarchical-meta-analysis)
 - [Statistical Network Analysis](#statistical-network-analysis)